Difference Between Collagen and Hyaluronic Acid

 3. Collagen is a long and spiral peptide chain with 19 to 105 amino acids connected, while hyaluronic acid is formed by two disaccharide units repetition known as D-glucuronic acid and N-acetyl-glucosamine that are linked to each other by the formation of the glycosidic bond.

-4. The observed molecular mass of the protein by the scientists ranges between 300,000-400,000 Da, whereas the observed mass for the hyaluronic acid is 5000-20,000,000 Da.
+4. The scientists’ observed molecular mass of the protein ranges between 300,000-400,000 Da, whereas the observed mass for the hyaluronic acid is 5000-20,000,000 Da.

-7. Collagen is used for burn surgery, cosmetic surgery, slowing the ageing process, strengthening of hair and nails, etc., while hyaluronic acid is used in various surgeries like – neurosurgery, ophthalmic surgery, also good for skincare treatments, etc.
+7. Collagen is used for burn surgery, cosmetic surgery, slowing the ageing process, strengthening of hair and nails, etc., while hyaluronic acid is used in various surgeries like – neurosurgery, and ophthalmic surgery, also good for skincare treatments, etc.

 Difference Between Collagen and Hyaluronic Acid